 As a young man growing up in Pignon, Leosthene Pierre had a heart for the people of Haiti and a passion to minister to them.
 In 2009, he started seminary in Port-au-Prince and was in the city when the earthquake hit on January 12th, 2010.
 Leosthene believes that God spared his life and protected him during this catastrophic event because his plans.
 After graduating from seminary, Leosthene returned to Pignon and founded Church of Manna Ministries of God for Haiti.
 Leosthene is well known throughout Pignon and is well respected by the other pastors in the area.
 Because of Leosthene's love for Christ and service in the community, the church has seen rapid growth within the last couple of years.
 There are now about 100 people attending every week.
-Leosthene lives in Pignon with his wife, Jesula, and they are expecting their first child.
+Leosthene lives in Pignon with his wife, Jesula, and twins, Zachary and Ruth.

 Church of manna ministries

 After the earthquake, God called Leosthene back home to establish a ministry, Church of Manna Ministries of God, in the most impoverished and underserved area of Pignon.
 He discovered that people were hungry for hope, encouragement, and God's Word.
 Although Leosthene also lives in Pignon, traveling daily to his congregation entails traversing a swinging bridge over a river and a 30 minute motorcycle ride.
 The church building is a simple structure consisting of a dirt floor with wooden posts and a tin roof.
 Eventually, we hope to have a more substantial building with sturdy wooden benches for seating.